 The team is available from 8.30am to 5.00pm, Monday to Friday, and telephone messages will be responded to within one working day.
-Telephone: 01302 734110 https://www.doncaster.gov.uk/Eforms/SimpleEform/Boot/2370100 and attach a copy of the consent form.
-MASH will screen the enquiry to establish the threshold of need and who would be the most appropriate Lead Practitioner.

-Email: earlyhelphub@doncaster.gov.uk
+Telephone: 01302 734110 Email: earlyhelphub@doncaster.gov.uk

 If school believe that Early Help is needed, we will discuss the situation with the parent or carers and gain their signed consent to make the Early Help Enquiry through MASH.
 Once consent is gained, we will complete the online form within the Doncaster Council website: